Avengers: Age of Ultron: Plot

 The Avengers fight among themselves over the decision to upload J.A.R.V.I.S. until Thor returns and helps activate the body.
 He explains that the scepter's gem is part of his vision, related to the powerful six Infinity Stones, from which the new being gets the name "Vision".
 He earns their trust by being worthy of lifting Thor's hammer, Mjölnir.
 Vision and the Maximoffs go with the Avengers to Sokovia, where Ultron has used the remaining vibranium to build a machine to lift a large part of the capital city into the sky, intending to crash it into the ground to cause global extinction.
 Banner rescues Romanoff, who awakens the Hulk for the battle.
 The Avengers fight Ultron's army while Fury arrives in a Helicarrier with Maria Hill, James Rhodes, and S.H.I.E.L.D. agents to evacuate civilians.

 Pietro dies when he shields Barton from gunfire, and a vengeful Wanda abandons her post to destroy Ultron's primary body.
 This allows one of his drones to activate the machine, causing the city to plummet.
 Stark and Thor overload the machine and shatter the landmass.
 The Hulk, unwilling to endanger Romanoff by being with her, departs in a Quinjet.
 Vision confronts and destroys Ultron's last remaining drone.
 After the Avengers establish a new base, Thor returns to Asgard to learn more about his vision.
 As Stark leaves and Barton retires, Rogers and Romanoff prepare to train new Avengers: Rhodes, Vision, Sam Wilson, and Wanda.

-In a mid-credits scene, Thanos dons what appears to be a gauntlet (Note: The Infinity Gauntlet seen at the end of the film is not the same as the one seen in Odin's vault in Asgard in Thor (2011).
+In a mid-credits scene, Thanos dons a metallic gauntlet (Note: The Infinity Gauntlet seen at the end of the film is not the same as the one seen in Odin's vault in Asgard in Thor (2011).
 The Asgard Gauntlet is revealed to be a fake in Thor: Ragnarok (2017), and the one in Age of Ultron was later explained as a "fashionable practice gauntlet".) and vows to retrieve the Infinity Stones himself.